Clean Air Act: An Overview

 State Implementation Plans (SIPs)

-To carry out the regulations set by the EPA, states develop State Implementation Plans (“SIPs”) and must submit those plans to the EPA for approval.
+To carry out the regulations set by the EPA, states must develop State Implementation Plans (“SIPs”) and must submit those plans to the EPA for approval.
 42 U.S.C. § 7410.
-Once approved, the SIPs carry the force of federal law, and the states must comply with the approved standards.
+If approved, the SIPs carry the force of federal law, and the states must comply with the approved standards.
 States develop SIPs based on emission inventories and computer models to determine whether air quality violations will occur.
 If the data show that the standards are exceeded, then the states must impose additional controls to conform to the regulations.
 The EPA must approve any deviation or change in an existing SIP.
 Ultimately, a Federal Implementation Plan may be imposed if the state fails to submit or implement an adequate SIP.

 Nonattainment Areas

 Areas not meeting the required standards, known as “nonattainment areas”, are subject to stricter EPA enforcement procedures.
 The CAA classifies nonattainment areas based on the extent to which the area exceeds NAAQS.
-The Act sets forth specific pollution controls and attainment dates for each classification.
+The CAA sets forth specific pollution controls and attainment dates for each classification.
 42 U.S.C. §§ 7501–7515.

 Other Major Provisions